Phibonacci/Bard-Interactive-Music/README.md

 ![Bard Interactive Music preview](poster.png)

+# Features

+- Play music notes from any instrument from the context menu
+- Multiplayer support
+- Zombies can hear the music
+- Play from a virtual keyboard or press a key to play a note
+- Pianos are also supported with two different notes recording
+- Electric guitar has a distortion mod

 ## License

-The [code and the assets](https://github.com/Phibonacci/Bard-Interactive-Music) are under MIT unless a licence file is saying otherwise.
+The [code and the assets](https://github.com/Phibonacci/Bard-Interactive-Music) are under MIT unless a license file is saying otherwise.

 ## Credits